-Instruments applied during the measurements at Popocatépetl, Mexico custom-built in our laboratory.
-All three instruments (SO2 camera, NFOV-DOAS and IDOAS) will be briefly described in this section.
-More detailed information about the IDOAS can be found in Louban et al. (2009).
+An SO2 camera system with an integrated NFOV-DOAS system was designed and built at the University of Heidelberg laboratory, Germany.
+Field measurements were conducted at Popocatépetl, Mexico, together with an I-DOAS instrument, which was also custom-built in the University of Heidelberg laboratory.
+All three instruments (SO2 camera, NFOV-DOAS and I-DOAS) will be briefly described in this section.
+More detailed information about the I-DOAS can be found in Louban et al. (2009).